 3. Credential Evaluation: You must have your education/academic qualifications verified by a member of the Alliance of Credential Evaluation Services of Canada (e.g. World Education Services (WES)).
 All reports must be forwarded to the NSCRT directly from the credential evaluation service provider.
 You are required to have a Course by Course Evaluation completed.
 Basic evaluations will not be accepted and will delay your application.

-4. Letter of Good Standing: If you have been registered/licensed as a respiratory therapist or in any other health profession in another country you must have an NSCRT registration verification form completed by your previous regulatory body and forwarded directly to the NSCRT Registrar (registrar@nscrt.com).
+4. Letter of Good Standing: If you have been registered/licensed as a respiratory therapist or in any other health profession in another country you must have an NSCRT Statement of Professional Standing form completed by your previous regulatory body and forwarded directly to the NSCRT Registrar (registrar@nscrt.com).
 You must complete section 1 and forward the form to your current regulatory body to complete section 2.
 If you are not currently regulated, you are required to have a letter of good character provided by your most recent employer.

 Please note that once it is determined that you possess all of the Canadian Respiratory Therapy entry-to-practice competencies and are eligible for licensure, you will be required to provide the following additional documents before a license can be granted.
 These documents are not required for the assessment process: